Subtitles and Transcript

 10:28 The way forward for us is now to standardize this technology.
 And there are simple things like, for instance, we have a small laser in the sniffer hole where the animal has to stick for five seconds.
 So, to standardize this.
 Also, to standardize the pellets, the food rewards, and to semi-automate this in order to replicate this on a much larger scale and affect the lives of many more people.
 To conclude, there are also other applications at the horizon.
 Here is a first prototype of our camera rat, which is a rat with a rat backpack with a camera that can go under rubble to detect for victims after earthquake and so on.
 This is in a prototype stage.
 We don't have a working system here yet.

 11:14 To conclude, I would actually like to say, you may think this is about rats, these projects, but in the end it is about people.
 It is about empowering vulnerable communities to tackle difficult, expensive and dangerous humanitarian detection tasks, and doing that with a local resource, plenty available.
 So something completely different is to keep on challenging your perception about the resources surrounding you, whether they are environmental, technological, animal, or human.
-And to respectfully harmonize with them in order to foster a sustainable work.
+And to respectfully harmonize with them in order to foster a sustainable world.

 11:57 Thank you very much.